YBHwang/clova-developer-guide/en-KR/CIC/CIC_Overview.md

 Through the CIC API, various communications are made between clients and CIC in the form of messages.
 The message type depends on who the message sender is as follows.

 * [Event](/CIC/References/CIC_API.md#Event): Messages that clients send to CIC.
-Send events to CIC to pass users voice requests (speech input) to CIC and to notify CIC when your client states have changed.
+Send events to CIC to pass user voice requests (speech input) to CIC and to notify CIC when your client states have changed.

 * [Directive](/CIC/References/CIC_API.md#Directive): Messages that CIC sends to clients to control client behavior.
 For example, a directive can instruct an app to display certain information or play synthesized speech.
 Directives are sent to clients when:
     * Responding to user requests.
 After recognizing user voice request (user intent), CIC returns directives to instruct clients to perform certain actions relevant to the user intent.